wp-plugins/wp-testing/readme.txt

 23. On last page counter not shown and button changes back to "Get Test Results"

 == Changelog ==

+= 0.14.1 =

+Make compatible with polylang plugin

+* Add post_type in result's rewrite to integrate with polylang

 = 0.14 =